 There are many factors to consider when evaluating whether or not to use a pickup in your acoustic guitar.
 They include:

-• Is this an acoustic that will benefit from a pickup? – Acoustic guitars are typically designed without pickups because they are used for pure acoustic playing situations.
+- Is this an acoustic that’ll benefit from a pickup? - Acoustic guitars are typically designed without pickups because they’re used for pure acoustic playing situations.

 Will I Need An Acoustic Guitar Amp?

-Once you install the pickup, you will need an amplifier to produce the sound and natural tone.
+Once you install the pickup, you’ll need an amplifier to produce the sound and natural tone.
 Again, there are lots of options.

-You can buy a small amp and mic it directly, but it will be much louder than you would like and may distort the sound.
+You can buy a small amp and mic it directly, but it may be much louder than you’d like and can distort the sound.
 It may also be very difficult to control the volume as you increase the gain.

-You can go with a small combo amplifier which is loud enough, but it will need to be amplified if you want professional quality recordings.
+You can go with a small combo amplifier, which is loud enough, but it’ll need to be amplified further if you want professional quality recordings.

-If you are using your guitar for recording, get a large heavy duty combo or an acoustic amp which is very loud for recording.
+If you’re using your guitar for recording, get a large heavy-duty combo or an acoustic amp that’s loud enough for the job.

-I would recommend taking a look at our article on the best acoustic guitar amplifiers if you are in the market for one.
+I’d recommend taking a look at our article on the best acoustic guitar amplifiers if you’re in the market for one.

 Otherwise, you can also save some work and get yourself a good acoustic electric guitar instead.